HyunCafe/my-javascript-notes/README.md

 //Example 2: remove elements from array and create a new array from it function removeElements(originalArray, ...elementsToRemove) {
-  // Using filter method to create a new array with all elements that pass the test return originalArray.filter(currentArrayElement => {
+  return originalArray.filter(currentArrayElement => {
-    // Check if the current element of the original array is not present in the elementsToRemove array return !elementsToRemove.includes(currentArrayElement);
+    return !elementsToRemove.includes(currentArrayElement);
   });
 }